enzyme/name/README.md

 # What is it?

-If you website has a form or accepts user data in the form of *First Name*, *Last Name* and optionally *Middle* or *Prefix (Dr., Mrs.)* and you then want to format this name, this package is for you.
+If your website accepts user data in the form of *First Name*, *Last Name* and optionally *Middle* and/or *Prefix (Dr., Mrs.)*, then you need to format that data - this package is for you.

 # Installation